mikejoh/k8s-tech-demos/cilium-bgp-demo/README.md

 ### TODO
 * Make the BGP configuration a bit more predictable with all the Docker network assigned IP addresses.
 Right now i've assumed a bunch of things in the config.
+* Investigate if there's a possibility to increase the Cilium BGP reconcile loop to retry against disconnected peers more often.